dotkeenan/time-unwaster/README.md

 ### Getting Started

-1. This application requires the use of the Bored API and the Giphy Api.
+1. This application requires the use of the Bored API and the Giphy API.
     You must have API keys for both.

 2. Clone the repository.